 If you’ve not used an Envelope Punch Board before, or would like a reminder of how to use it, here’s a video I made showing the process.
 The finished project shown is different, but the process is exactly the same.

 Once I’d punched and scored the DSP I folded it along the scored lines and sharpened the creases with a Bone Folder.
 Then I folded the side flaps in, and secured the bottom flap to them using Multipurpose Liquid Glue (Tombow).

 BRIDE & GROOM BELLY BAND

 I had a strip of Window Sheet on my desk from a previous project and decided that would become a belly band for my envelope.
 To get the length I wrapped it around the assembled envelope with the join at the front.
 Then I used my fingers to add a crease at each side.
 Next I trimmed the piece so the ends overlapped 1/4″ and secured them to each other with Tear & Tape Adhesive.
 Then to keep everything nice and crisp I reinforced the fold lines with my Bone Folder.

-After that I needed the words cut from Coastal Cabana Card using my retiring Big Shot and Well Written Dies.
-As usual I’d forgotten to add Multipurpose Adhesive Sheet to the back of the card before I’d cut it, so instead I attached the pieces to the belly band with liquid glue.
+After that I needed the words cut from Coastal Cabana Card using the Well Written Dies.
+As usual I’d forgotten to add Adhesive Sheet to the back of the card before I’d cut it, so instead I attached the pieces to the belly band with liquid glue.